SEO For Start-Ups: Budgeting and Forecasting

 “You know it’s not possible to predict the return on investment of SEO and content marketing right?”

+WRONG!
+If you hear this from an SEO company you should run a mile.
+Now, I’m not saying you can precisely pinpoint ROI.
+SEO forecasting is not an exact science.
 Bottom line, though: if you’re a bootstrapping start-up looking to determine where every dollar of your spend is going, you’re in for a treat today.
 I’ll show you step-by-step how to establish the viability of an SEO campaign.
+If you’re an SEO just starting out and looking for basic tips about costing your campaigns, you’re in luck too.
+So, get things started on the right footing if you want to budget SEO for you first eager client.

 How to Forecast SEO